firstandthird/grunt-set-angular/README.md

-# grunt-set-ionic
+# grunt-set-angular

-A set of grunt tasks to help with ionic development.
+A set of grunt tasks to help with angular development.

 ## Features

-* automatically include ionic and all dependencies
 * jshint js files
 * run ngmin on js files
 * automatically add bower dependencies